Tanix98/Semester-Project-1/README.md

 ![Community Science Museum Logo](https://i.imgur.com/DRDV5L4.png)

 This website was the Semester Project I created as a Front-end Development student at Noroff.
-We did not learn about JavaScript until after, so this website only uses HTML and CSS.
+I hadn't yet learned about JavaScript, so this website only uses HTML and CSS.

 ---